reifmaxi/unordered-maths/README.md

 ### latexmk

-Latexmk to completely automates the process of compiling a LaTeX document.
+Latexmk completely automates the process of compiling a LaTeX document.
 For this to work there is
 - a [user's configuration file](https://github.com/reifmaxi/dotfiles/blob/main/config/latexmk/latexmkrc)
 (`$XDG_CONFIG_HOME/latexmk/latexmkrc` or `~/.latexmkrc`),